 St. Patrick's Church:

 Wondering what places to visit in Dalhousie?
 Just add St. Patrick's Church to your list.
 Dalhousie is said to be a melange of nature’s attractiveness and a glimpse of the Victorian era.
 Approximately at a distance of 2KM from Dalhousie, lies the St. Patrick’s Church.
 It is a 104 years old church, situated on Mother Nature’s lap.
 This route showcases the beguiling exquisiteness of Himachal Pradesh.
-Several devotees, tourists and travellers visit the church every year and our awe struck by its splendour.
+Several devotees, tourists, and travelers visit the church every year and are awestruck by its splendor.
 This is a very apt place for photography.
 One can visit the church any day between 9 AM to 5 PM.